Everything you need to know about the implant

 She filled out a little credit card type thing that had come with the implanon in the box which basically says where it is and when you need to change it.
 I think the idea is that you carry it around, which could be useful in the event of an accident, I suppose.

-I have a tiny spot-like scar on my arm.
-Which is quite useful when you want to find where the implant is, and not noticeable at all!
+Afterwards, it ached a bit.
+I've had 2 periods in the seven months.
+They were both very light and lasted about a week.
+I have a tiny spot-like scar on my arm, which is quite useful when you want to find where the implant is and isn't noticeable at all.

 The only side effect that I MAY have, is blocked sinuses.
 I've had sinusitis since 2 months after it was put in, I am not sure if the implanon caused it or not, but I feel I should put it down here.

 Experience #3: 20 year old female, getting it replaced

 I had become a bit distressed about my constant bleeding after two years on Implanon.
 The family planning doctor reassured me greatly and ran through my options - coming off contraception altogether, persevering, getting a new implant etc etc.

 When it was decided that we were going to replace my implant early, she let me lie down on the little bed and got me to look away and hold my arm out.